cujarrett/destiny-insights-backend/CONTRIBUTING.md

 ## cached-mods.json

-To avoid processing the very large JSON each compute I downsampled the normal Bungie manifest for Banshee-44's mods use case.
+To avoid processing the very large JSON each compute I downsampled the normal Bungie manifest.
 I've stored this in `cached-mods.json`.
 If you want to recreate this file, you can use get the current raw manifest JSON and downsample it with this script.

 ```sh
 npm run build-cached-mods